syncfusion/ej2-react-docs/src/lineargauge/linear-gauge/getting-started.md

 ## Installation and configuration

-You can use [`create-react-app`](https://github.com/facebookincubator/create-react-app) to setup the applications.
+Use the [`create-react-app`](https://github.com/facebookincubator/create-react-app) to setup the applications.
-To install `create-react-app` run the following command.
+To get started, run the below command to create a react app.

 ```sh
 npm install -g create-react-app
 ```

-* To setup basic `React` sample use following commands.
+* Start a new project using create-react-app command as follows

 <div class='tsx'>